ClearThink Capital

 Mid Tier Investment Banks start to become interested as a company grows.
 Investment banks will also consider more transaction structures such as public offerings as a company becomes larger and more established.

-Most Expansion / Growth or Late Stage companies will have some form of collateral that can be used to obtain commercial credit.
-Alternative Lenders will consider anything from physical assets to recurring revenue.
+Most Expansion / Growth or Late Stage companies will have some form of collateral that can be used to obtain private credit.
+Lender will consider anything from physical assets to recurring revenue.

 Strategic Investors